Student Services : Getting Started

 - What about books and videos?

-To prevent the spread of COVID-19, you must observe strict physical distancing and wear a mask at all times inside the library.
-No food or drinks allowed.
+To prevent the spread of COVID-19, you must wear a mask in common areas inside the library.
+No food allowed, but drinks in spill-proof containers are acceptable.
 Anyone who fails to comply with safety measures may be asked to leave for the day.

 Do I have to wear a mask while I study?

 Yes.
-Masks, face shields, and/or face coverings are required in all indoor spaces on campus.
-If you need accommodation, contact Assistant Dean Nicole Commissiong at email@example.com or the Accessible Education Center.
+Masks, face shields, and/or face coverings are required in all indoor common spaces on campus.
+If you need accommodation, email Associate Dean Jennifer Espinola firstname.lastname@example.org or contact the Accessible Education Center

 Can I check out a study room?